oracle-livelabs/adb/adb-loki/set-up-alerts/set-up-alerts.md

 | High audit volume | `sum(count_over_time({job="oracle_adb", source="audit_trail"} [5m]))` | Above 100 |
 | GRANT operations | `sum(count_over_time({job="oracle_adb", source="audit_trail"} \|= "action=GRANT" [5m]))` | Above 0 |

-**Congratulations!** You have successfully built a complete log observability pipeline for Oracle Autonomous AI Database - Dedicated (ADB-D) — with live dashboards and proactive alerting — entirely from within the database using PL/SQL, UTL_HTTP, and DBMS_SCHEDULER.
-No external agents or exporters required.
+**Congratulations!** You have successfully built a complete log observability pipeline for Oracle Autonomous AI Database on Dedicated Infrastructure with live dashboards and proactive alerting.
+You have built this entirely from within the database using PL/SQL, UTL_HTTP, and DBMS_SCHEDULER.
+No external agents or exporters are required.

 ## Summary